 Some experts recommend always using soap when power washing concrete.
 It may not be necessary for simply dislodging dirt, but water alone won’t work on some stains.
 The most common stain on a driveway is oil that leaked from a car or spilled while doing mechanical work.
 Water won’t dislodge the oil, and you don't want to spray oily water into the sewer system.

 Instead, start by soaking up freshly spilled oil with a commercial oil absorber, cat litter, cornmeal or sawdust.
-Then scoop up the oily material and clean up with the power washer.
-Dried oil can involve more serious cleaners.
+(Dried oil may require more serious cleaners.)
+After you scoop up and discard the oily material, use the power washer.

 Quickly soak up freshly spilled oil with an absorbent material to make cleanup easier.